carribus/continuum-engine/README.md

 ## Examples

-I always recommend starting with the examples to see how the engine can be used.
+I recommend starting with the examples to see how the engine can be used.
 The examples can be found in the `examples/` folder.

 ### Running the examples: